 We returned to Herhúsid in Siglufjördur in April/May 2017.
 Again I produced a number of drawings and paintings – and another film, a documentary called Icelandic Blues.

-In October, 2017 two films were shown at the 2nd Western China International Art Biennale in Hohhot, the capital of Inner Mongolia.
+In October, 2017 two of my films were shown at the 2nd Western China International Art Biennale in Hohhot, the capital of Inner Mongolia.

 I divide my time between going to the gym and working in my studio.
 Self- portraiture looms.